Golf station

 Golf is a commuter railroad station on Metra's Milwaukee District North Line in Golf, Illinois.
 The station is located at 1 Overlook Drive, 15.4 mi away from Chicago Union Station, the southern terminus of the line.
-It serves commuters between Union Station and Fox Lake, Illinois, and in Metra's zone-based fare system, Golf is in zone D. As of 2018, Golf is the 133rd busiest of Metra's 236 non-downtown stations, with an average of 355 weekday boardings.
+It serves commuters between Union Station and Fox Lake, Illinois, and in Metra's zone-based fare system, Golf is in zone 3.
+As of 2018, Golf is the 133rd busiest of Metra's 236 non-downtown stations, with an average of 355 weekday boardings.
 The station also houses the Golf Police Department.

-As of December 5, 2022, Golf is served by 40 trains (19 inbound, 21 outbound) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Golf is served by 40 trains (19 inbound, 21 outbound) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 Golf station was originally built in 1903 by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 Parking is available south of Overlook Drive and Briar Road, near Deideich Park.